mantidproject/mantid/dev-docs/source/Testing/SANSGUI/ISISSANSGUITests.rst

 #.
 Make a note of the four values representing the front/main detector centre positions.
 #.
 Check that detector is set to ``main-detector`` and click run.
 #.
-A plot should appear - make sure to show it if it is behind a another window.
+A plot should appear - make sure to show it if it is behind another window.
 It should be updated with four lines, which gradually get closer together.
 This might take a while to run.
 #.
 Check the values in the first two text boxes at the top (Centre Position - Rear) have changed when it has finished running.
 #.
 Change the detector to ``Hab`` and re-run the test.
 #.
 Four more lines should appear on the same plot.
 This time, in the values at the top, only the values for the front should have changed.